persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-02-16-java-spring-boot-jax-rs-jersey-web-apiI.md

 <a href="https://github.com/persteenolsen/springboot-mvc-rest-jersey" target="_blank">The source code at GitHub</a>

 Migration from Java 11 to Java 17 !
-Showing and administrate a dataset of persons by a Java Jersey REST API + MVC Web Application using both Jersey REST API, MVC, JSP, JAX-RS, JPA, Hibernate, Maven and MySQL.
+Showing and administrate a dataset of persons by a Java Jersey REST API and MVC Web Application using also JSP, JAX-RS, JPA, Hibernate, Maven and MySQL.
 React, Fetch API (Not working in IE), AngularJS and jQuery for the frontend client